 Your doctor may recommend colonoscopy six weeks after you recover from diverticulitis, especially if you haven't had the test in the previous year.
 There doesn't appear to be a direct link between diverticular disease and colon or rectal cancer.
 But colonoscopy — which isn't possible during a diverticulitis attack — can exclude colon cancer as a cause of your symptoms.

-Sometimes, surgery is recommended.
-But previous recommendations for surgery based on the number of attacks have been questioned, since most people do well even after two or more attacks.
-The decision on surgery is an individual one, and is often based on the frequency of attacks and whether complications have occurred.
+After successful treatment, your doctor may recommend surgery to prevent future episodes of diverticulitis.
+The decision on surgery is an individual one and is often based on the frequency of attacks and whether complications have occurred.

 Some experts suspect that people who develop diverticulitis may not have enough good bacteria in their colons.
 Probiotics — foods or supplements that contain beneficial bacteria — are sometimes suggested as a way to prevent diverticulitis.
 But that advice hasn't been scientifically validated.